Gordon H. Chang

-Gordon Hsiao-shu Chang (张少书 (張少書, Zhāng Shàoshū); born 1948) is an American historian and author.
+Gordon Hsiao-shu Chang (张少书 (張少書, Zhāng Shàoshū); born 1948) is a Hong Kong-born American historian and writer in the United States.
 He is a professor and vice provost at Stanford University.

 Early life and education

-Born in British Hong Kong, Chang earned a degree in history from Princeton University.
-Chang earned his PhD in history from Stanford University.
+Born in British Hong Kong, Chang earned a degree in history from Princeton and eventually his PhD in history from Stanford.

 Career

 In 1991, Chang joined Stanford University.
 Chang is the Olive H. Palmer Professor in the Humanities and a professor of American history at Stanford University.
-Chang's academic interests lie in the connection between race and ethnicity in America, and American foreign relations.
-Chang has written on Asian-American history and US–East Asian interactions, and he also researches the fields of US diplomacy, the US-Soviet Cold War, modern China, and international security.
+Chang's academic interests lie in the connection between race and ethnicity in America and American foreign relations.
+Chang has written on Asian-American history and US–East Asian interactions, and he also researches the fields of US diplomacy, the US-Soviet Cold War, modern China and international security.